-'''

-b2luigi.get_setting(key, default=None, task=None)
+b2luigi.get\setting(key, default=None, task=None)

-'''

-b21uigi adds a settings management to luigi and also uses it at various places.
+b2luigi adds a settings management to luigi and also uses it at various places.
 Many batch systems, the output and log path, the environment etc. is controlled via these settings.

 There are four ways settings could be defined.
 They are used in the following order (an earlier setting overrides a later one):